Best Joy Division Songs

 I prefer Closer as an album, but this is by far the best Joy Division song, followed by Decades.

 Hauntingly beautiful song.
-The sequencing of the three last songs on the album could not have been better chosen.
+The sequencing of the last three songs on the album could not have been better chosen.

 The synth on this track is magnificent.
-Few songs can give me the goosebumps as consistently as this one does.
+Few songs can give me goosebumps as consistently as this one does.

-'If only''.
-Had ian curtis performed the vocals on this song it would have been remembered as the amazing song it is, potentially my favourite song of all time
+If only.
+Had Ian Curtis performed the vocals on this song, it would have been remembered as the amazing song it is, potentially my favorite song of all time.

-Listen to the original new order version, and the two live joy division recordings, add ian curtis' voice to the song and you will see the greatest song never recorded,
+Listen to the original New Order version and the two live Joy Division recordings.
+Add Ian Curtis' voice to the song and you will see the greatest song never recorded.

-Ere and dark, with those bells it makes this track atmospheric and outstanding.
+Eerie and dark, with those bells it makes this track atmospheric and outstanding.

-It builds up constantly, leaving you wanting a climax, but it never comes, it just burns out.
-And that, in my opinion, is the song's strength, it emphasizes the emotion and the hopelessness of the lyrics.
+It builds up constantly, leaving you wanting a climax, but it never comes.
+It just burns out.
+And that, in my opinion, is the song's strength.
+It emphasizes the emotion and the hopelessness of the lyrics.

-I really like 'no love lost' by joy division because of the intro..
-It's very hypnotizing...
+I really like No Love Lost by Joy Division because of the intro.
+It's very hypnotizing.
 What a magnificent song!

 Fantastic.
 Especially the one on Ideal For Living with the spacey build-up.